matt-dunleavy/plugin-manager/README.md

 >
 > When implementing your own plugin, you would replace the `fmt.Println` statements with your actual plugin logic.
 The `PreLoad`, `PostLoad`, `PreUnload`, and `Shutdown` methods allow you to manage the lifecycle of your plugin, while `Init` and `Execute` form the core functionality.

 ## Compiling Plugins

-Compile your plugin with the standard Go toolchain by setting the `-buildmode` flag to `plugin`:
+Compile a plugin using the standard Go compiler toolchain by setting the `-buildmode` flag to `plugin`:

 ```bash
 go build -buildmode=plugin -o myplugin.so myplugin.go
 ```

 ## Configuration